open-resources/physics_bank/content/public/004.Kinematics(1D)/Topic Outcome/Motion_of_watermelon/Motion_of_watermelon.md

   type: multiple-choice
   pl-customizations:
     weight: 1
+myst:
   substitutions:
     params:
       vars:
-      name: Abbas
+        name: Lorenzo
         title: Motion of watermelon
         units1: ${m/s}^2$
         units2: $s$
       signa: +
-    signb: '-'
+      signb: +
       signc: '-'
-    a: 5
+      a: 2
-    b: 7
+      b: 6
-    c: 3
+      c: 11
       part4:
         ans1:
           value: The speed is increasing
         ans2:
           value: The speed is decreasing
         ans3:
           value: There is not enough information to tell
 ---
 # {{ params.vars.title }}
 The position $x$ of a watermelon as a function of time $t$ is given by $x(t) = {{ params.signa }}{{ params.a }}t^2 {{ params.signb }}{{ params.b}}t {{params.signc }}{{ params.c }}$ where $x$ is in $m$ and $t$ is in $s$.